allenjd3/scopify/README.md

 This package allows you to quickly create filters and query objects and use them in your laravel scopes.

+# FYI- the following is placeholder!
+This package is not ready to be installed.

 ## Installation

 You can install the package via composer: